Beginner’s Course for 2026

 A honeybee colony is a complex super organism.
 A hive may contain 60,000 individuals at its peak in summer.
 As beekeepers we have a responsibility to understand, work with, and support the wellbeing of these important pollinators.
 In return we enjoy a fascinating and rewarding hobby, contribute towards protecting and enhancing our environment, and in some years collect surplus honey to eat.

 Our beginner’s course gives an overview of the beekeeping year from the perspective of the bees and the beekeeper and will be a good introduction to the honeybee if you want to become a beekeeper.
 The course will start off with a ‘taster’ session, where those interested will take part in the inspection of a live colony and handling the bees.
-This will be followed by weekly classes in the evening on Wednesday each week that will include both the theory and practice of good beekeeping.
+This will be followed by weekly classes that will include both the theory and practice of good beekeeping.
 This will be taught in the branch’s teaching apiary at the University of Kent, Canterbury.
 There will be 12 places available on this course.

 Course dates: